Supply Chain Disclosure

-TOMS' mission to help improve lives through business is a core value and is embedded in everything we do.
+TOMS’ mission is to use business to improve lives.
+This core value is embedded in everything we do.
 We believe in partnering with others who share these values and who conduct business ethically.

-We are a global footwear, accessories, apparel and coffee company.
-At the end of fiscal 2016, we had approximately 550 total employees, consisting of approximately 450 full-time employees and approximately 100 part-time employees, with approximately 150 of our employees engaged in retail selling and administrative positions, and the remaining employees engaged in other aspects of the Company's business.
-As of the end of fiscal 2016, most of the Company's employees were located in the Americas (primarily in the United States), with the remainder located in Europe and Asia.
+TOMS is a global footwear and lifestyle brand.
+At the end of fiscal 2021, we had approximately 208 total employees, consisting of approximately 192 full-time employees and approximately 16 part-time employees in the retail stores.
+As of the end of fiscal 2021, most of the Company's employees were located in the Americas (primarily in the United States), with the remainder located in Europe and Asia.
 Our commercial manufacturing base, which consists of third-party contractors, is located mostly in China and Vietnam.

 Risks of Slavery and Human Trafficking in Our Supply Chain

 We focus primarily on our direct factory suppliers, since this is the level of the supply chain where we believe that we have the most influence and can therefore be the most effective.
-We expect our suppliers will uphold the same values that are associated with TOMS, i.e., improving lives through business.
+We expect our suppliers will uphold the same values that are associated with TOMS, i.e., using business to improve lives.